whatthefang/ubuild-02/content/all-available-blocks.md

 [[page_sections]]
 background_image = "/uploads/2018/06/21/hero-2-bg.png"
 block = "hero-2"
-content = "We have blocks to spare" headline = "Blocks on<br>blocks<br><strong>on blocks</strong>"
-template = "hero-banner-w-image"
+content = "We have blocks to spare or not" headline = "Blocks on<br>blocks<br><strong>on blocks</strong>" template = "hero-banner-w-image"
 [page_sections.cta]